Nyamekesse/Vital-Ai-Flask-Server/README.md

 python app.py
 ```

-- Create a PostgreSQL database and update the connection details in `prisma/schema.prisma`.
-- Create a MongoDB database and update the connection details in `config/mongo.ts`.

 ### Q&A API

 Send a POST request to /api/qa with the context and question in the request body to get the answer.